Background

 The challenge

 The Traton Group (owned by Volkswagen) wanted to scale their modularization approach to other truck brands in their group.
-In short, it was a massive scaling challenge.

 At the same time, they had a limited pool of senior developers available to evolve the system.
 High pressure to deliver combined with a complex system made it increasingly harder over the years to grow the pool of senior developers.